-- The free collection is for brush trimmed by the homeowner only.
-Brush generated by a private contractor is to be disposed of by the contractor.
+- The free collection is for routine tree trimmings and yard maintenance; it is not for the disposal of entire trees.
+Brush generated by a private contractor must be disposed of by the contractor.

-- Do not mix brush with other yard waste.
-Brush which is mixed with leaves, garden waste or yard waste will not be collected.
+- Keep brush separate from other refuse at the curb and do not mix brush with other yard waste.
+Brush which is mixed with leaves, garden waste or yard waste can not be collected.

 - Tree roots, root balls, stumps, and logs can not be chipped without damaging the machinery.
 Remove any roots or root balls and place these in your regular trash.